jmcurran/NZSA-IASC-Prog/docs/03-Wednesday.md

 (MLE) and Beta Skewed -t distributions.
 <p class="pagebreak"></p>
 <p style="background-color:#ccccff;text-align:center">Wednesday 13<sup>th</sup> 11:10 OGGB5 (260-051)</p>
-## The Joint Models For Nonlinear Longitudinal And Time-To-Event Data Using Penalized Splines: A Bayesian Approach {-}
+## Bayesian Analyses Of Non-Homogeneous Gaussian Hidden Markov Models {-}
 <p style="text-align:center">
-Thi Thu Huong Pham, Darfiana Nur, and Alan Branford<br />
+Shin Sato and Darfiana Nur<br />
 Flinders University<br />
 </p>
-<span>**The joint models for nonlinear longitudinal and time-to-event
-data using penalized splines: A Bayesian approach**</span>
+<span>**Bayesian Analyses of Non-homogeneous Gaussian Hidden Markov
+Models**</span>

-Pham Thi Thu Huong$^1$ and Darfiana Nur$^1$ and Alan Branford$^1$
+Shin Sato$^1$ and Darfiana Nur$^1$

-$^1 \;$ The College of Science and Engineering, Flinders University of Australia at Tonsley, 1284 South Road, Tonsley, SA 5042, Australia
+$^1 \;$ College of Science and Engineering, Flinders University at Tonsley, 1284 South Rd, Clovelly Park, SA 5042, Australia

 <span>**Abstract**</span>.
-The joint models for longitudinal data and
-time-to-event data have been introduced to measure the association between longitudinal data and survival time in clinical, epidemiological and educational studies..
-The main aim of this talk is to estimate the parameters in the joint models using a Bayesian approach for nonlinear longitudinal data and time-to-event data using penalized splines.
-To perform this analysis, the joint posterior distribution of hazard rate at baseline, survival and longitudinal coefficient and random effects parameters is first being introduced followed by derivation of the conditional posterior distributions for each of parameter.
-Based on these target posterior distributions, the samples of parameters are simulated using Metropolis, Metropolis Hastings and Gibbs sampler algorithms.
-An R program is written to implement the analysis.
-Finally, the prior sensitivity analysis for the baseline hazard rate and association parameters is performed following by simulations studies and a case study.
+We investigate a non-homogeneous Gaussian
+hidden Markov model where the model assumes the transition probabilities between the hidden states depend on each discrete-time.
+The methodology of the statistical inference for the model follows the Bayesian approach implementing the Markov chain Monte Carlo (MCMC) methods for parameter estimation.
+The methods include: the Metropolis-Hastings, the delayed rejection Metropolis-Hastings, the multiple-try Metropolis-Hastings, and the adaptive Metropolis algorithms.

+For simulation studies, we have successfully implemented all the algorithms proposed on the simulated data set that was investigated by Diebold et al. (1994), although we had been faced with the difficulties of estimating each parameter due to the large noises in the data.
+For a case study, the model was implemented on a data set of the monthly US 3-month treasury bill rates with six financial exogenous variables in which the settings are identical to that of Meligkotsidou and Dellaportas’s (2011), except for the algorithm.

 <span>**Keywords**</span>.
-Bayesian analysis, Joint models, Longitudinal
-data, MCMC algorithms, Prior sensitivity analysis, Survival data
+Non-homogeneous hidden Markov model, Bayesian
+inference, Markov chain Monte Carlo methods, Metropolis-Hastings algorithms

 References {#references .unnumbered}
 ----------

-D. Rizopoulos, D. (2014).
-The R package JMbayes for fitting joint models for longitudinal and time-to- event data using MCMC. *Journal of Statistical Software,* 72(7):1 – 45.

-Brown, E. R., J. G. Ibrahim, J. G., DeGruttola, V. (2005).
-A flexible B-spline model for multiple longitudinal biomarkers and survival.*Biometrics,* 61(1):64 – 73.
+Diebold, F.X., Lee, J.-H., and Weinbach, G.C.
+(1994).
+Regime switching
+with time-varying transition probabilities. *Business Cycles: Durations, Dynamics, and Forecasting*, 144–165.

+Spezia, L. (2006).
+Bayesian analysis of non-homogeneous hidden markov models. *Journal of Statistical Computation and Simulation*, **76**(8), 713–725.
 <p class="pagebreak"></p>
 <p style="background-color:#ccccff;text-align:center">Wednesday 13<sup>th</sup> 11:10 Case Room 2 (260-057)</p>
 ## Statistical Disclosure Control With R: Traditional Methods And Synthetic Data {-}